Surfing, Bodyboarding, Wave Ski Riding and Stand-Up Paddling

 - Wave ski riders must use a leash that attaches the paddle to the craft.

 - Stand-up paddlers (SUP) must wear a leg-rope that attaches to the SUP craft.
+It is recommended that children are fitted with a personal floatation device (PDF).

 - Beach markers should indicate designated surfing area.